bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Channels _(Message Passing)_
 A channel is a typed queue of fix or variable length.
-Each channel transports values of a particular simple or compound data type.
+Each channel transports values of a particular simple or composite data type.

 		TODO how are channels created...